Source code for pypolar.jones

 [docs] def op_half_wave_plate(theta): """ Jones matrix operator for a rotated half - wave plate.
 The half wave plate has been rotated around a normal to the surface of the plate.
 Args: theta : angle from fast - axis to horizontal plane [radians] Returns: 2x2 matrix of the half - wave plate operator [-] """ return op_retarder(theta, np.pi)

-[docs] def op_fresnel_reflection(m, theta): """ Jones matrix operator for Fresnel reflection at angle theta.
-Args: m : complex index of refraction [-] theta : angle from normal to surface [radians] Returns: 2x2 matrix of the Fresnel transmission operator [-] """ return np.array([[pypolar.fresnel.r_par_amplitude(m, theta), 0], [0, pypolar.fresnel.r_per_amplitude(m, theta)]])
+[docs] def op_fresnel_reflection(m, theta, n_i=1): """ Jones matrix operator for Fresnel reflection at angle theta.
+Args: m : complex index of refraction [-] theta : angle from normal to surface [radians] n_i: real refractive index of incident medium [-] Returns: 2x2 matrix of the Fresnel reflection operator [-] """ return np.array( [ [pypolar.fresnel.r_par_amplitude(m, theta, n_i=n_i), 0], [0, pypolar.fresnel.r_per_amplitude(m, theta, n_i=n_i)], ] )

-[docs] def op_fresnel_transmission(m, theta): """ Jones matrix operator for Fresnel transmission at angle theta. *** THIS IS ALMOST CERTAINLY WRONG *** Args: m : complex index of refraction [-] theta : angle from normal to surface [radians] Returns: 2x2 Fresnel transmission operator [-] """ c = np.cos(theta) d = np.sqrt(m * m - np.sin(theta)**2, dtype=complex) if m.imag == 0: d = np.conjugate(d) a = np.sqrt(d / c) tper = pypolar.fresnel.t_per_amplitude(m, theta) tpar = pypolar.fresnel.t_par_amplitude(m, theta) return a * np.array([[tpar, 0], [0, tper]])
+[docs] def op_fresnel_transmission(m, theta, n_i=1): """ Jones matrix operator for Fresnel transmission at angle theta.
+This operator acts on field amplitudes in the p/s basis and returns the transmitted field amplitudes.
+It does not include irradiance normalization factors.
+Args: m : complex index of refraction [-] theta : angle from normal to surface [radians] n_i: real refractive index of incident medium [-] Returns: 2x2 Fresnel transmission operator [-] """ tper = pypolar.fresnel.t_per_amplitude(m, theta, n_i=n_i) tpar = pypolar.fresnel.t_par_amplitude(m, theta, n_i=n_i) return np.array([[tpar, 0], [0, tper]], dtype=complex)

 [docs] def field_linear(theta): """Jones vector for linear polarized light at angle theta from horizontal plane.""" return np.array([np.cos(theta), np.sin(theta)]).T